 Concussions are one of the most common brain injuries today, especially among athletes.
 We constantly hear about athletes taking a game or two off to recover from a concussion.
 It is such a normal occurrence that it’s like we think of concussions as harmless as the common cold.

-Of course, repeated concussions can severely damage your eyesight and you may not be able to revert back to your normal vision.
+Of course, repeated concussions can severely damage your eyesight.
+You may not be able to revert back to your normal vision.
 Sight and the brain are so closely intertwined that pretty much any brain trauma will inevitably affect your vision.
 Before we get to that, let’s have a look at what causes concussions and how to identify them.

-The term concussion was first mentioned in ancient Greek medical records, and was thought to be a commotion of the brain, where the brain rattles around in the skull.
-Unlike other medical conditions and brain injuries, humans throughout history seemed to have a good understanding of concussions and the symptoms.
+The term “concussion” was first mentioned in ancient Greek medical records.
+It was thought to be a commotion of the brain, where the brain rattles around in the skull.
+Unlike other brain injuries, humans throughout history seemed to have a good understanding of concussions and the symptoms.

-Tenth century Persian physicist, Muhammad ibn Zakarīya Rāzi accurately described the symptoms and risks associated with concussions stating that concussions cause loss of brain function without any permanent physical damage.
+Tenth-century Persian physicist, Muhammad ibn Zakarīya Rāzi accurately described the symptoms and risks associated with concussions.
+He stated that concussions cause loss of brain function without any permanent physical damage.
 This understanding of concussions set the tone for future professionals who studied the subject.

 When this happens, the brain shakes and crashes into the skull.
 The fluid between the brain and the skull is not thick enough to cushion the collision.
 Concussions are considered to be mild brain trauma injuries.

-A concussion can happen anywhere: while playing a sport (especially contact sports), after a fall, at the playground, after a car accident or bike accident.
+A concussion can happen anywhere.
+While playing a sport, after a fall, at the playground, after a car accident, or from a bike accident.
 As common as concussions are, they aren’t always easy to identify.

-Many think that if you don’t lose consciousness after being hit in the head, then you probably don’t have a concussion.
+Many think that if you don’t lose consciousness after being hit in the head, then you don’t have a concussion.
 This is false.
 Those who are concussed don’t always lose consciousness.
-If you or someone else sustains a blow to the head, it is important to look for the signs and symptoms of a concussion, as they can sometimes fly under the radar.
+If you or someone else sustains a blow to the head, stop what you’re doing.
+It’s important to look for the signs of a concussion as they can sometimes fly under the radar.